PostEverywhere vs CoSchedule: Social Scheduler Showdown

 - Pro: $79/mo — 40 social accounts, 2,000 AI credits, unlimited posts

-All plans include a 14-day free trial with no credit card required, unlimited scheduled posts, and team workspaces.
+All plans include a 7-day free trial with cancel anytime, unlimited scheduled posts, and team workspaces.

-The free plan is genuinely free but extremely limited.
-The paid plans are per-user, which means costs multiply with team size.
-A five-person marketing team on the Social Calendar pays roughly $95/month.
-The same team on PostEverywhere's Growth plan pays $39/month total — and gets AI content creation that CoSchedule does not offer.
+The free plan is genuinely useful for a solo user testing CoSchedule's calendar idea but is capped at 15 scheduled messages — fine for evaluation, not production.
+Paid tiers are per-user.
+A three-person marketing team on the Social Calendar (annual) pays $57/month and bumps against the 3-seat ceiling.
+The same team on PostEverywhere's Growth plan pays $39/month total — and gets AI image and video generation that CoSchedule does not offer.

 Ready to try PostEverywhere?
-Start your 14-day free trial — no credit card required.
+Start your 7-day free trial — cancel anytime.

 Feature-by-Feature Breakdown